standup75/notifications/README.md

 Where `timeout` is the time during which the notification should stay on the screen in ms/char and `position` define if the notifications should appear at the top or the bottom of the screen

+Set timeout to 0 if you want to leave the message on screen, you can then remove using `remove(id)`:

+		var notificationId = Notifications.sendAlert("This is an alert"); ...
+		Notifications.remove(notificationId);

 And don't forget to add the module to your application

 		angular.module("myApp", ["notifications"])